 We asked seven successful entrepreneurs how they scaled their businesses.
 Here’s what they said.

-1. Reinvest your profits
+1. Reinvest your profits to scale your business

 When Danielle Balog left her job in human resources, she had two kids under 2, and she wanted to create a more flexible life.
 But without any specialized skills, she wasn’t sure what type of business to start.
 Eventually she chose something “everyone can do, but most hate”: laundry.